-- Math – Logic School A/B (Principles of Mathematics and Pre-Algebra or Study Hall) Students at the Logic level A will be given a choice of PM or PA and those in Logic B will have a choice of Pre-Algebra or a math study hall.
+- Math – Logic School A/B (Principles of Mathematics and Pre-Algebra or Study Hall) Students at the Logic level A and B will be given a choice of Principles of Mathematics or Pre-Algebra.
 The curriculum used is by Katherine Loop and has a Biblical Worldview of math.

-- Logic– This Logic School A school class will focus on introducing logic and logical fallacies with class discussion using The Art of Argument curriculum.
+- Logic– This Logic School A class will focus on introducing logic and logical fallacies with class discussion using The Art of Argument curriculum.
 Logic School B will use The Argument Builder curriculum in the 2nd semester of their writing class.

 - Fine Arts – A Schole’ approach to fine art through art appreciation, exploration of fine artists, and learning to master the fundamentals of art through art projects and professional instruction in techniques.
 All levels of classes will experience art.